bridgecrew-perf6/All-In-One-Deployer/README.md

 Aim to support most Frameworks and Languages.

-1. Laravel - Nginx - Done
+1. Laravel - Nginx/Apache - Done
-2. Django
+2. Django - Nginx - In Progress
 3. FastApi
 4. Lumen
 and more..